apple/swift-nio/Sources/NIOCore/Docs.docc/swift-concurrency.md

 ### Channel bridges

 The ``EventLoopFuture`` and ``EventLoopPromise`` bridges already allow async code to interact with some of NIO's types.
-However, they only work where we need to bridge request-response-like interfaces.
+However, they only work where we have request-response-like interfaces.
 On the other hand, NIO's ``Channel`` type contains a ``ChannelPipeline`` which can be roughly described as a bi-directional streaming pipeline.
 To bridge such a pipeline into Concurrency required new types.
 Importantly, these types need to uphold the channel's back-pressure and writability guarantees.